urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## Todo and known issues

-[issue 2019-12-07] Packet message counters flip over sporadically.
+[issue 2019-12-07] Packet message counters flip over sporadically (this may be due to crashes of the mcu).